 Strawberries and cream in a cup?
 Yes please!
 Fresca con crema is similar to Eton Mess, but this Mexican version is made using fresh strawberries, as well as heavy cream sweetened with condensed and evaporated milk.

-With the heat of the Mexican sun, it would make sense to have a refreshing treat for all people of ages to enjoy.
-Paletas is an ice lolly and flavours typically include strawberry, mango and chocolate.
-It refreshes the palate.
+With the heat of the Mexican sun, it would make sense to have a refreshing treat to cool the palate.
+Paletas is an ice lolly enjoyed by people of all ages; flavours typically include strawberry, mango and chocolate.

 Another favourite, sopaipillas are light deep-fried tasty pockets of puffed pastry.
 Simple, but it’s the ultimate winter treat and is usually served with honey or dusted with icing sugar.

-This fruit drink is a Mexican fave — made by blending water, lime juice and fresh fruit, (usually watermelon).
-It’s a great, tasty way to hydrate during summer.
-Our recipe for agua fresca is more ‘adult’ and contains some rum, and coconut water, but because watermelon is the key ingredient, we get a pass.
+This fruit drink is a Mexican fave – made by blending water, lime juice and fresh fruit (usually watermelon).
+It’s a tasty way to hydrate during summer.
+Our recipe for agua fresca is more ‘adult’ and contains rum, coconut water and watermelon.

 Horchata isn’t one specific drink but refers to a type of rice drink.
 The rice is blended with a cinnamon stick and soaked in water overnight.
 The rice grains and cinnamon sticks are then removed and the remaining liquid is mixed with vanilla, sugar and ground cinnamon.
 Some versions contain animal milk, but it’s mostly plant-based, as is our recipe for Horchata.

 This classic cocktail is made using tequila, lime juice, triple sec, shaken and served with a salted glass rim to enhance the flavour of the tequila.
-Try our classic margarita recipe, it’s simply delicious!
+Try our classic margarita recipe.